CiTR/Other/Projects/Studio A Phone Ringing Light/Documentation.md

 The only coding in this project is that used to configure the Arduino Nano for controlling the circuit.
 In this section the general fucntion of the coding will be discussed, but to see the actual written-as-is code, please [refer to the coding document found here](https://github.com/CiTR/Other/blob/master/Projects/Studio%20A%20Phone%20Ringing%20Light/Studio_Light_Code.ino).

 To summarize, using the code, the Arduino's pins are configured as needed for input from the Axia's GPIO port and for output to the LED strip.
 The only other function of the code is to detail and specify the ON behavior of the LED strip.

 Note that many different LED ON behaviors are achievable depending on the coding employed.
-If you are curious on the possibilities, or the general code structure for controlling the LED strip, then I would check out the online site for Neopixels.
-Other places I would check include the template project's code document I heavily pulled from to make this project (found HHHEEERE, or in the REFERENCES SSSEEECTION) or refer to the coding document included in this project's directory (or found HHHHEEERE).
+If you are curious on possible LED behaviours not listed in my coding then I would read over the coding from the project I used for my main reference (REFERENCE 1), found [here](https://www.hackster.io/whimsy-makerspace/arduino-compatible-nano-neopixel-controller-6f0c4b).
+And if you need more after that then look over the many Neopixel related projects hosted on Adafruit's website found [here](https://learn.adafruit.com/search?q=neopixel).

 #